 Most offenders are intimidated by fines accruing at $1,000 a day and buckle into getting the repairs done, re-doing the construction, fixing the problem by code or generally doing whatever is needed to avoid huge fines.
 A simple fine for not mowing the grass for $50 a day can turn into a huge fine of $250,000+ in ten years.
 How could a fine run for ten years?
 Simple, the homeowner didn’t cut the grass, maybe he was on vacation, and when he finally did, he didn’t have a code officer come out to check it.
 This actual case resulted in a $268,000 fine that was subsequently reduced to $168 when I bought the property.

 Things have changed dramatically in the past few years.
 Municipalities are strapped for cash as property values have declined substantially and their tax roll revenues have continued to decline.
 Creative employees have started hyper-enforcing code violations and collecting fines they would never have bothered with in the past.
-Code Violations Fort Lauderdale
+Report Code Violation Fort Lauderdale

 In our area there is a city that has so aggressively pursued code violations that they have condemned properties and taken legal action to demolish the structures and legally transfer the land to the city.
 In retrospect, the homes were in a couple of neighborhoods which have since become redevelopment zones.